unicode-org/cldr/docs/ldml/tr35-keyboards.md

 4. Support for prior (pre 3.0) CLDR keyboard files.
 See [Compatibility Notice](#compatibility-notice).
 5. Run-time efficiency.
 [LDML is explicitly an interchange format](tr35.md#Introduction), and so it is expected that data will be transformed to a more compact format for use by a keystroke processing engine.
 6. Platform-specific frame keys such as Fn, Numpad, IME swap keys, and cursor keys are out of scope.
-   (This also means that in the current specification, modifier (frame) keys cannot generate output, such as capslock producing backslash.)
+   (This also means that in this specification, modifier (frame) keys cannot generate output, such as capslock producing backslash.)

 <!-- 1.
 Display names or symbols for keycaps (eg, the German name for "Return").
 If that were added to LDML, it would be in a different structure, outside the scope of this section.
 2. Advanced IME features, handwriting recognition, etc.